poine/ann_elucubrations/docs/ann_intro.md

 ### Effect of Weights and Biases
-By varying the weight and bias of a neuron, one is able to change the shape of the input/output function of the neuron, as shown in figure (XXX) ( created with [code](this https://github.com/poine/ann_elucubrations/blob/master/src/intro_weight.py) )
+By varying the weight and bias of a neuron, one is able to change the shape of the input/output function of the neuron, as shown in figure (XXX) ( created with this [code](this https://github.com/poine/ann_elucubrations/blob/master/src/intro_weight.py) )
 <figure>
   <img src="plots/intro_weights.png" alt="activation functions">
   <figcaption>FigXXX - Weights.</figcaption>